 Advocating for Sustainable and Affordable Manufactured Home Communities in British Columbia

-We are working for changes to the Manufactured Home Park Tenancy Act to make it more sustainable for Homeowners and Landlords.
+We are working for changes to the Manufactured Home Park Tenancy Act to make it more sustainable for Manufactured Home Owners.

-Become a Member today and help us create a stronger voice for Manufactured Homeowners.
+Become a Member today and help us create a stronger voice for Manufactured Home Parks in BC.

 Membership is FREE!

 Donations are welcome and gratefully accepted and now you can send it by E-Transfer!